jsenv/jsenv-template-pwa/.github/README.md

 This repository is meant to serve as a general template for how to set up repositories to create a progressive web application.

+This application is deployed at https://jsenv.github.io/jsenv-template-pwa/.

 _Screenshot of [lighthouse](https://github.com/GoogleChrome/lighthouse#lighthouse-------) scores for this template:_

 ![lighthouse score screenshot](../docs/lighthouse_score.png)

-The application is deployed at https://jsenv.github.io/jsenv-template-pwa/.

 # How to use